Julia Mullock: Early life and Encounter

-Born in the United States, Mullock came from a Ukrainian American family.
-Mullock was working in the architectural practice of IM Pei when Prince Gu, a recent graduate of MIT with a degree in architecture, joined the New York City firm.
-Tired of her work at IM Pei, she decided to immigrate to Spain.
+In 1955, she got a job under the firm of architect IM Pei, where Yi Gu joined the firm after graduating from MIT with an architecture degree.
+Tired of her work at IM Pei, she decided to study abroad in Spain to study art again.

 Mullock taped an advertisement of the notice board of her office for her apartment.
 Prince Gu saw the notice, visited her apartment, and instead of purchasing it, he persuaded Mullock to stay in the United States.
-Mullock was said to be “deeply moved” by Prince Gu when he spoke a few clumsy Ukrainian phrases he knew in an attempt to impress her.
+Mullock is said to have been “deeply moved” by Prince Gu when he spoke a few clumsy Ukrainian phrases he knew in an attempt to impress her.